-Vietnamese Chicken Salad (Goi Ga) is an easily prepared cabbage salad, made with rotisserie chicken and lots of herbs, topped with peanuts and fried shallots, and dressed with a sweet and tart dressing.
-I’ve been addicted to this for about 30 years!
+Vietnamese Chicken Salad (Goi Ga) from rotisserie chicken is an easily prepared cabbage salad, made with lots of fresh herbs, topped with peanuts and fried shallots, and dressed with a sweet, spicy, tart dressing.
+I’ve been addicted to this for about 30 years.

-There is hardly a better summer salad than Goi Ga, better known as Vietnamese chicken salad.
+There is hardly a better summer salad than Goi Ga, also known as Vietnamese Chicken Salad.

-For as long as I’ve been devouring Vietnamese food, I’ve been craving this authentic Vietnamese chicken salad.
+For as long as I’ve been devouring Vietnamese food, I’ve been craving this authentic Goi Ga recipe.

-This is a super simple salad to make and is easily made with store bought rotisserie chicken, which is what I used last night.
+It’s a super quick and simple salad to make and is easily made with store-bought rotisserie chicken, which is what I used last night.

-Ordinarily poached chicken breasts are used, but not heating up the kitchen has its own rewards; especially when one has a home with just a swamp cooler and no ac.
+Ordinarily poached chicken breasts are used, but not heating the kitchen has its rewards; especially when one has a home with just a swamp cooler and no AC.

-What’s in Vietnamese Chicken Salad or Goi Ga?
+Ingredients in Vietnamese Chicken Salad or Goi Ga

-Vietnamese chicken salad is filled with the flavor of herbs.
+Vietnamese Chicken Salad is loaded with the flavor of fresh herbs.

 Mint, basil and cilantro to be exact.